November 30, 2017:

 This is the first News Bulletin from www.musicpickups.com since it went live in 2004 (Photo of Harry DeArmond with archtop Gibson, by kind permission of the estate of Harry DeArmond).

 However, there was almost no information in the public domain on the original Rowe DeArmond companies at that time and most of that was incorrect, to varying degrees.
 I had owned a Harmony Meteor in 1966 and had rewound one of its pickups, so I was already hooked.

 In December, 2001, I made phone calls to Toledo and was directed to some very useful sources.
 I went there twice – a major trek, as I live in Ireland – and met Harry DeArmond’s family and some ex-employees, whom I interviewed.

-This completely updated version (No. 2) of the site went live last July and is continually being ‘fine-tuned’ and added to.
+This completely updated version (No. 2) of the site went live in July, 2017, and is continually being ‘fine-tuned’ and added to.
 Feedback has been encouraging.

 The list of instrument producers has been increased from 20 to 31 and a better Search facility has been included.